ShailenNaidoo/gatsby-webapp-starterpack/README.md

   - `HOTJAR_SNIPPET_VERSION`: Value can be obtained from the snippet provided on https://hotjar.com.
 This is the value assigned to the `hjsv` property in the snippet.
 The value is the version of Hotjar that should be used (most recent is `6`).
   - `GOOGLE_ANALYTICS_ID`: Value can be obtained from https://analytics.google.com.
 This is the ID assigned to the property used for the project.
 The value usually starts with `UA-` and contains a series of numbers.
 For example: `UA-123456789-0`
   - `SENTRY_DNS`: Value can be obtained from https://sentry.io.
 The value is stored under _Client Keys (DNS)_ and takes the form of a URL.
 For example: `https://123@sentry.io/456`
+  - Now that everything is set up go to both projects on https://netlify.com and manually trigger a redeploy (clear the cache if option is present).
+  - Once both are deployed go to each domain in your browser to confirm that they deployed correctly.

 ### 4. Update `README.md`